-In early 2014, the Home Secretary introduced a package of reforms (Best Use of Stop and Search Scheme) in response to concerns about police compliance with the Police and Criminal Evidence Act (PACE) 1984 Code of Practice A.
+Following rules introduced by the Home Secretary a package of reforms (Best Use of Stop and Search Scheme) were put in place in response to concerns about police compliance with the Police and Criminal Evidence Act (PACE) 1984 Code of Practice A.

 It was intended that the reforms should contribute to a significant reduction in use of stop and search, a more intelligence-led use of the practice and improved stop to arrest ratios.

-Hertfordshire Constabulary signed up to the scheme in August 2014, to put in place a range of measures to ensure better compliance with the Act, including the scrutiny of stop and search records by the communities they serve.
+Hertfordshire Constabulary signed up to the scheme to put in place a range of measures to ensure better compliance with the Act, including the scrutiny of stop and search records by the communities they serve.

-By signing up to the new measures, it is hoped a more focused and intelligent-led approach to stop and search will develop, resulting in a higher arrest rate, and a targeting of those engaged in serious criminality.
+By signing up to the measures, the aim is for a more focused and intelligent-led approach to stop and search will develop, resulting in a higher arrest rate, and a targeting of those engaged in serious criminality.

 It should also lead to a greater proportion of stop and search for acquisitive crime, rather than low level drugs possession.